PhilipDaniels/AutoZilla/README.md

 **AutoZilla.Core.Tests** is a set of unit tests for AutoZilla.Core.

-**AutoZilla.Demo1** is a very simple, easy to understand demo project which shows the minimum needed to register a hotkey and run a callback.
+**AutoZilla.Demo1** is a very simple, easy to understand demo project which shows the minimum needed to register a HotKey and run a callback.

 **AutoZilla.Plugins.MSSQL** is a full-featured plugin for auto-typing MS SQL related text.